Open this page in a new tab

 Articles and Books

-Surveying Khirbet al-Khalde: Global trade and ancient mobility in southern Jordan World Archaeology website January 24, 2024 - open access - lots of photos
+Surveying Khirbet al-Khalde: Global trade and ancient mobility in southern Jordan, World Archaeology website, 24 January 2024 – open access; extensive photographic documentation

-Craig A. Harvey, Emanuele E. Intagliata, R. Raja, (2024e) ‘Éclairages nouveaux sur le site archéologique de Khirbet al-Khalde (l’ancien Praesidium): un castellum et caravansérail situé le long de la frontière de l’Empire romain en Arabie’.
-In Classical Association of Canada 2024 Annual Conference (Quebec City, Canada – 14–16/05/2024).
+Craig A. Harvey, Emanuele E. Intagliata, Rubina Raja (2024e) Éclairages nouveaux sur le site archéologique de Khirbet al-Khalde (l’ancien Praesidium): un castellum et caravansérail situé le long de la frontière de l’Empire romain en Arabie.
+In Classical Association of Canada 2024 Annual Conference (Quebec City, Canada, 14–16/05/2024).